 Local Business Plan

-The Local Business Plan (LBP) is an MCO/LME strategic planning document looking at a three-year period for accomplishing stated goals to improve access, effectiveness and quality of services.
-It includes the opportunity to address our local approach to state-wide initiatives as well as to outline initiatives that address regional needs identified in our Gaps & Needs Analysis.
+The Local Business Plan (LBP) is an MCO/LME strategic planning document looking at a three-year period for accomplishing stated goals to improve access, effectiveness, and quality of services.
+It includes the opportunity to address our local approach to statewide initiatives as well as to outline initiatives that address regional needs identified in our Gaps & Needs Analysis.

 Quality Management Plan

-The annual Trillium Health Resources Quality Management (QM) Plan outlines efforts to maintain and improve services for enrollees.
+The annual Trillium Health Resources Quality Management (QM) Plan outlines efforts to maintain and improve services for members.
 It frames the purpose of the Quality Management Program and activities to meet state and federal regulations as well as national accreditation standards

 The annual QM Plan outlines the objectives for the year by monitoring identified quality improvement issues throughout the organization.
 We review and revise the QM Plan based on an annual evaluation of the QM Program.